Terms of Service

 Adloop shall compensate the Customer for damages incurred by the Customer as a result of fault or negligence by Adloop, or by a sub-contractor to Adloop, in the processing of personal data in breach of the Agreement or this DPA, including for claims by data subjects or a supervisory authority against the Customer caused directly by Adloop’ breach of this DPA.

 To clarify, the limitations of liability set forth in Section 19 of the Agreement shall apply.

 for the purposes of Article 26(2) of Directive 95/46/EC for the transfer of personal data to processors established in third countries which do not ensure an adequate level of data protection.

-Customer (as defined in the Agreement) (the data exporter)
+Customer (as defined in the Terms of Service) (the data exporter)

-Adloop’ sub-processor(s) as set forth in Section 7 of Annex 1 in the Agreement (the data importer)
+Adloop’ sub-processor(s) as set forth in Section 7 of Schedule 2 in the Tems of Service (the data importer)

 each a “party”; together “the parties”,

 HAVE AGREED on the following Contractual Clauses (the Clauses) in order to adduce adequate safeguards with respect to the protection of privacy and fundamental rights and freedoms of individuals for the transfer by the data exporter to the data importer of the personal data specified in Annex 1.

 (a) ‘personal data’, ‘special categories of data’, ‘process/processing’, ‘controller’, ‘processor’, ‘data subject’ and ‘supervisory authority’ shall have the same meaning as in Directive 95/46/EC of the European Parliament and of the Council of 24 October 1995 on the protection of individuals with regard to the processing of personal data and on the free movement of such data;